boostsecurityio/boostsec-scanner-buildkite-plugin/README.md

 When this parameter is specified, you must also provide a `scan_label` to identify the component.

+### `scan_diff_timeout` (Optional, number)

+Optional timeout on a diff scan after which the Github check will be marked as failed.
+This defaults to 120 seconds.

+### `scan_main_timeout` (Optional, number)

+Optional timeout on a main scan after which the Github check will be marked as failed.
+This defaults to 2 hours.

 ## Developing

 To run the tests: